Titan Q2 results: Net profit zooms over 200% to ₹641 cr, revenue grows 78%

 CK Venkataraman, Managing Director of the Company stated, “Titan's strong growth this quarter was underpinned by demand recovery being witnessed in all segments of the Company."

-He also said that the stores were fully operational, returning to pre-pandemic normalcy in most parts of the country with continued focus on health and safety of our customers, business partners and our employees.
+He also said that the stores were fully operational, returning to pre-pandemic normalcy in most parts of the country.